Ned Bertz

 Courses Offered

-Professor Bertz teaches about the history of South Asia, Africa, and the Indian Ocean, in addition to offering courses on world history, history and film, global sports history, history through literature, senior thesis, and historiography.
-In 2013-14 and fall 2016, he served as the Resident Director of the UH Study Abroad Center’s program in India while a Visiting Faculty Member at Ambedkar University, Delhi.
+Professor Bertz teaches about the history of South Asia, Africa, and the Indian Ocean, in addition to offering courses on world history, global sports history, history and film, history through literature, senior thesis, and historiography.
+In 2013-14 and Fall 2016, he served as the Resident Director of the UHM Study Abroad Center’s program in India while a Visiting Faculty Member at Ambedkar University, Delhi.
 In 2010, he was awarded the University of Hawaiʻi Regents Medal for Excellence in Teaching.

 Links